lemoncheesecake/lemoncheesecake/README.md

 lcc.save_attachment_file(filename, "The application screenshot")
 ```

-The file will be copied into the report dir and is prefixed by a unique value, making it possible to save multiple times an attachment with the same name.
-The attachment description is optional (the given filename will be used as a description).
+The file will be copied into the report dir and is prefixed by a unique value, making it possible to save multiple times an attachment with the same base file name.
+The attachment description is optional.

-There are other ways to save attachment files depending on your need.
+There are other ways to save attachment files depending on your needs.

 If the file you want to save is loaded in memory:
 ```python